gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 {{{example url="../webgl-3d-lighting-point.html" }}}

-Now that we have a point we can add something called specualar highlighting.
+Now that we have a point we can add something called specular highlighting.

 If you look at on object in the real world, if it's remotely shiny then if